paldhous/ucb/2015/dataviz/md_raw/index_raw.md

 ### Weekly schedule

-We will meet in **142/Library NG ** on Thursdays from 9.30am - 12.30pm.
+We will meet in **106/Upper NG** on Thursdays from 9.30am - 12.30pm.
 Your instructor, [**Peter Aldhous**](http://www.peteraldhous.com/), will maintain office hours in **B1** from 1.30pm - 5.00pm, following each class.
 You are encouraged to arrange appointments to discuss your work.

 Class time will also be scheduled for each of you to critique and lead class discussion of a recently published news graphic/interactive.